Male vs Female Cats: What Are the Differences?

 There are a few physical differences between male and female cats, and some are more obvious than others.
 The best way to differentiate male and female cats is by their external genitalia.
 Intact males will have testicles that are easily seen from a distance.

 Differentiating between male and female kittens, or neutered male and adult females, involves a peek under the tail.
 The distance between the anus and penis in male cats is greater than the distance between the anus and vulva in female cats.
 The difference in proximity of genitalia to the anus, as well as differences in the size of the urethra contribute to certain health risks.
 A male cat’s longer and narrower urethra leaves him at risk for urethral obstruction.
-Female cats have a higher risk of developing urinary tract infections
+Female cats have a higher risk of developing urinary tract infectionsopens in a new tab.

 Male cat versus female cat size can vary a good bit, but their breed plays a big role as well.
 When comparing body weight overall, female cats tend to be smaller and lighter.
 Female cats also reach their mature body weight earlier in life (13 months of age ) than males (16 months of age).
 Breed differences are often a bigger factor in body size.
 You can expect the average female Maine Coon to be much larger than a svelte male Siamese.